 Creating Happy Associations

 Leaving a puppy alone with nothing to do in their safe area can be a recipe for trouble.
 Instead, give them something constructive to do whenever they’re in confinement.
 This will teach them to be happy on their own.
 A perfect activity is chewing on a chew toy stuffed with food.
 Toys such as Kongs are excellent for this purpose because the food coming out of the toy will reinforce the chewing behavior.
 In time, you will end up with a chew toy addict who would rather chomp on their toys than the baseboards.

 Other ways to keep your puppy busy when they are alone include providing edible chews like bully sticks or yak milk chews, leaving food hidden around the confinement area, or providing food-releasing puzzle toys.
 However, only leave your puppy unattended with toys, or edible chews that you know are safe.
 For example, smaller objects that your puppy can fit completely inside their mouth are a choking hazard.
 Or objects that can splinter or be broken into small pieces can cause intestinal damage or obstruction if swallowed.
 Speak to your veterinarian about safe options, and always watch your puppy with any new toy until you are sure they can play with it safely.

-When leaving a puppy alone, you can also use the radio or TV to provide company.
+When leaving a puppy alone, you can also use a sound machine or heartbeat pillow to provide company.
 The noise can cover up other sounds that might be more distressing, like honking cars or the garbage truck.
 In fact, a study from Colorado State University found that music influenced the behavior of dogs in a shelter.
 However, the effect was dependent on the type of music.
 Heavy metal music seemed to increase the dogs’ anxiety, whereas soothing classical music like Moonlight Sonata increased the amount of time the dogs spent sleeping.
 So, select your background noise with care, and watch your puppy to see how they react to your choice.

 Looking for Help Along the Way